lindig/xs-shipyard/README.md

 Inside the container

-    ./citrix trunk-ring3  # if you work at Citrix cd /mnt               # if you prefer to edit files on the host
+    sudo ./citrix trunk-ring3		# if you work at Citrix cd /mnt											# if you prefer to edit files on the host

     sudo yum-builddep xenopsd
     yumdownloader --source xenopsd